-Use of Tobacco, Nicotine, Vaping:
+Use of Tobacco, Nicotine, or Vaping (no THC):

 Using, possessing, distributing, purchasing, or selling tobacco or nicotine materials are prohibited, including without limitation, the use of electronic cigarettes.
-Students are not allowed to possess, use distribute, purchase, or sell tobacco during the school day from the time they arrive in the morning until they leave at the end of the day, and at any extra-curricular activities on or off school property.
+Students are not allowed to possess, use, distribute, purchase, or sell tobacco or nicotine during the school day from the time they arrive in the morning until they leave at the end of the day, and at any extra-curricular activities on or off school property.
 This includes any time a student is riding on the school bus.
-Cigarettes, smokeless tobacco, nicotine patch or gum, e-cigarettes, vaping devices, and look a-likes are treated the same.
+Cigarettes, smokeless tobacco, nicotine patch or gum, e-cigarettes, vaping devices, and look-a-likes are treated the same.
 Use of nicotine or tobacco products will result in the following consequence(s):

-First Offense - Confiscation of materials, In School Suspension of one (1) day and Out of Building Suspension of one (1) day.
-Notify police, and placed on hall pass restriction.
-Parent/guardian contacted.

-Subsequent Offenses - Confiscation of materials, Out of Building Suspension no fewer than three (3) days up including and up to the possibility of expulsion.
-Automatic police notified, and placed on hall pass restriction.
+- First Offense Confiscation of materials, In School Suspension of one (1) day and Out of Building Suspension of one (1) day.
+Automatic police referral, and placed on hall pass restriction.
+Parent/guardian contacted. - Subsequent Offenses Confiscation of materials, Out of Building Suspension no fewer than three (3) days, up to the possibility of expulsion.
+Automatic police referral given, and placed on hall pass restriction.
 Parent/guardian conference.